winitzki/scall/tutorial/programming_dhall.md

 ```

 Creating a value of type `GFix F` requires an initial "seed" value and a "step" function.
-We imagine that we may run the "step" function as many times as needed, in order to retrieve more values from the data structure.
+We imagine that the code will run the "step" function as many times as needed, in order to retrieve more values from the data structure.

 The required reasoning is quite different from that of creating values of the least fixed point types.
 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.